vitessio/website/content/en/docs/user-guides/server-configuration.md

 ### Topology Service configuration

-Vttablet, vtgate, vtctld need the right command line parameters to find the topology service.
+Vttablet, vtgate and vtctld need the right command line parameters to find the topology service.
 First the `topo_implementation` flag needs to be set to one of zk2, etcd2, or consul.
 Then they're all configured as follows:

 * The `topo_global_server_address` contains the server address / addresses of the global topology service.
 * The `topo_global_root` contains the directory / path to use.

 Note that the local cell for the tablet must exist and be configured properly in the Topology Service for vttablet to start.
-Local cells are configured inside the topology service, by using the vtctl AddCellInfo command.
+Local cells are configured inside the topology service, by using the `vtctl AddCellInfo` command.
 See the Topology Service documentation for more information.

 ## VTTablet